 - America: The Story of Us.
-(Provided online through Canvas) - OPTIONAL: Walton and Rockoff, History of the American Economy, 11th EDITION.
+(This is a video series we will be watching.
+Since there is no book, I would recommend you just purchase access to this series through Amazon, DVD or other source.
+It is available on YouTube, however the videos are in pieces, and more difficult for you to watch.) - OPTIONAL: Walton and Rockoff, History of the American Economy, 11th EDITION.
 OH: Cengage, 2010.
 This is the book I base my lectures on, and while it is not required, some of you may find it helpful or interesting to read for more details.